National Union for Democracy and Development

-The National Union for Democracy and Development (Union Nationale pour la Démocratie et le Développement, UNDD) is a political party in Burkina Faso (former Upper Volta).
-A part of the country's opposition, the UNDD is currently led by Hermann Yaméogo, son of the country's first president, Maurice Yaméogo.
+The National Union for Democracy and Development (Union Nationale pour la Démocratie et le Développement, UNDD) was a political party in Burkina Faso (former Upper Volta).
+A part of the country's opposition, the UNDD was led by Hermann Yaméogo, son of the country's first president Maurice Yaméogo.
+On January 29, 2026, Burkina Faso’s military-led government dissolved all political parties in the country.